psnider/obsolete-setup-mean-ts/README.md

 #### Convert tabs to spaces upon file save.

 From within Atom, search for the *tabs-to-spaces* add-on, and install it.

+From Settings (⌘,), under Packages, search for *tabs-to-spaces*.
+Find it in the results, and install it.

 Update the general Atom configuration file, ~/.atom/config.cson, by adding the following settings:
 ```